axelhamil/L-Annuaire-du-DEV/README.md

 # 🗄️ ARCHIVED - My First HTML/CSS Website

-This repository contains my very first website, created almost 10 years ago during my studies.
+This repository contains my very first website, created during my studies years ago.
 It represents my initial discovery of HTML and CSS - pure memories that remind me where I started and how I began my journey in web development.

 ## 💭 Why Keep This?